xiaotianxt/bypass-cloudflare-for-github-action/README.md

   <samp>Never receive 403 Forbidden from Cloudflare again.</samp>
 </p>

+> [!NOTE]
+> Version `v2.0.0` addresses Cloudflare API changes affecting Free plan users.
+It includes breaking changes, such as updated API token permissions.
+If you are on a paid Cloudflare plan and the old workflow still works for you, continue using `v1.1.1`.

 Requests from GitHub Action servers to a Cloudflare proxied host may be blocked by [Cloudflare's Web Application Firewall(WAF)](https://developers.cloudflare.com/support/troubleshooting/http-status-codes/4xx-client-error/) or [Bot Fight Mode](https://developers.cloudflare.com/bots/get-started/free/).
 This action automatically manages IP whitelisting by creating a Cloudflare custom IP list and WAF rule to bypass Cloudflare protections for GitHub Actions runners.